Cray-HPE/docs-csm/operations/system_management_health/E1000_SMART_data_configuration.md

     kubectl delete cm -n sysmgmt-health cray-sysmgmt-health-redfish --force
     ```

-1. (`ncn-mw#`) Create a `configmap` file `/tmp/configmap.yml` with the below content and replace TARGET with site specific FQDN of the primary mgmt node from the above section in the second last line.
+1. (`ncn-mw#`) Create a `configmap` file `/tmp/configmap.yml` with the following content and replace TARGET with site specific FQDN of the primary mgmt node from the previous section in the second last line.
    For example, `TARGET=abc100.xyz.com`.

     ```yaml